U.S. declares first Western reservoir water shortage, triggering cuts | Science-Environment

 Lake Mead, formed in the 1930s from the damming of the Colorado River at the Nevada-Arizona border, is the largest reservoir in the United States.
 It is crucial to the water supply of 25 million people in the cities of Los Angeles, San Diego, Phoenix, Tucson and Las Vegas.
 Crippling drought in the U.S. West has brought Lake Mead and Lake Powell, the nation's second-biggest reservoir, to historic lows.
 Total water storage in the Colorado River system is at 40% of capacity, down from 49% a year ago, the bureau said.

 Water releases in a given year are determined by an annual study anticipating the reservoirs' water levels in winter.
 In January, Lake Mead is expected to be at 1,065.85 feet (324.9 metres) above sea level, which is 9 feet below the official trigger for a shortage.
 The reservoir's elevation is projected to keep falling, the agency said.
-By July of 2023, it is estimated to be at 1,037.73 feet.
-Arizona, California and Nevada are mulling actions needed to prevent the reservor from going below 1,020 feet, officials said.
+Arizona, California and Nevada are mulling actions needed to prevent the reservoir from going below 1,020 feet, officials said.

-Last month, an emergency drought agreement prompted the release of 181,000-acre feet of water from smaller Western storage reservoirs to boost the elevation of Lake Powell.